What we do

 The Civil Service provides services directly to people all over the country, including:

 We also have staff working on policy development and implementation, including analysts, project managers, lawyers and economists.

 Who we are

 We’re politically impartial and independent of government and work in central government departments, agencies, and non-departmental government bodies (NDPBs).
 The Civil Service does not include government ministers (who are politically appointed), members of the British Armed Forces, the police, officers of local government or NDPBs of the Houses of Parliament, employees of the National Health Service (NHS), or staff of the Royal Household.

-We’re co-ordinated and managed by the Prime Minister, in his role as Minister for the Civil Service.
+We’re co-ordinated and managed by the Prime Minister, in her role as Minister for the Civil Service.
 The most senior civil servant in a department is a permanent secretary.

 As we’re accountable to the public we need to meet the highest possible standards in all that we do.
 We aim to have: